open-voice-interoperability/pyvrs/README.md

 # pyvrs

-VRS reference code in Python3
+Proof of concept VRS resolver code in Python3.